avimehta30/analyzing-power-outages/README.md

 by Christian Guerra and Avi Mehta

 ## Introduction
+In this project, my team and I undertook a comprehensive analysis of a dataset containing information about power outages across various states in the United States.
+Power outages are significant events that can have wide-ranging impacts on communities, economies, and public safety.
+Understanding the causes and characteristics of these outages is crucial for improving the resilience of the power grid and enhancing the reliability of electricity supply.

+The central question of our project is: **"What factors influence the duration of power outages?"**

+This question is particularly important because the duration of a power outage can have substantial effects on the affected population, including economic losses, disruptions to daily life, and risks to public safety.
+By identifying the key factors that influence outage duration, utility companies and policymakers can implement more effective strategies to mitigate these impacts and improve response times.

-In this project, my team and I analyzed a dataset containing power outages throughout various states in the United States.
-The dataset provides comprehensive information on the outages, including details about their causes, durations, and the geographical, climatic, and economic characteristics of the affected areas.
-Additionally, the dataset includes data on electricity consumption patterns and land-use characteristics, offering a rich context for our analysis.
+Our dataset provides detailed information on each outage event, including its causes, durations, and the geographical, climatic, and economic characteristics of the affected areas.
+Additionally, the dataset includes data on electricity consumption patterns and land-use characteristics, which add valuable context for our analysis.
+The dataset contains 1534 rows, each corresponding to a unique outage event, and 57 columns with detailed information about these events.

 ## Data Cleaning and Exploratory Data Analysis